On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Lower Bound for Graph TSP

 \begin{lemma} The tour $T$, as defined in Definition \ref{Graph k opt def T}, is $k$-optimal. \end{lemma}

 \begin{proof} This proof is similar to the proof of Theorem 3.5 in \cite{Chandra}.

 Assume that there is an improving $k$-move.
 Then, this $k$-move can be decomposed into alternating cycles.
 Since the $k$-move is improving, at least one alternating cycle has positive gain.
-Choose such a cycle $C$, it consists of at most $k$ tour edges.
-Note that by construction all tour edges of the cycle have length at most $f$, so the total length of the tour edges is at most $kf$.
+Choose such a cycle $C$; it consists of at most $k$ tour edges.
+By construction all tour edges of the cycle have length at most $f$, so the total length of the tour edges is at most $kf$.
 Since $C$ has positive gain, the non-tour edges have a total length of less than $kf$.
 Recall that we showed in the proof of Lemma \ref{length graph} that the shorter of the two walks in $W$ between consecutive marked vertices is a shortest path between them.
-Now, consider for all tour edges in $C$ the corresponding walk in $W$ between the endpoints and also call these edges in the walk \emph{tour edges}.
-Similarly, consider for all non-tour edges the shortest path in $G'$ and also call them \emph{non-tour edges}.
-The union of these edges gives a closed walk of length less than $2kf$ in $G'$.
+Now, consider for all tour edges in $C$ the corresponding walk in $W$ between the endpoints and call these edges in the walk \emph{tour-$W$-edges}.
+For all non-tour edges in $C$ consider the shortest path in $G'$ and call them \emph{non-tour-$G'$-edges}.
+The union of the tour-$W$-edges and non-tour-$G'$-edges is a closed walk of length less than $2kf$ in $G'$.
 We map the closed walk to $G$ by mapping the copies of a vertex to the original vertex.
-Note that every tour edge occurs at most once in this closed walk since $W$ is a Eulerian walk of $G$.
-Thus, there has to be a tour edge that does not occur a second time as a non-tour edge, otherwise the cost of the non-tour edges is not strictly less than that of the tour edges.
+Note that every tour-$W$-edge occurs at most once in this closed walk since $W$ is a Eulerian walk of $G$.
+Thus, there has to be a tour-$W$-edge that does not occur a second time as a non-tour-$G'$-edge, otherwise the cost of the non-tour-$G'$-edges is not strictly less than that of the tour-$W$-edges.
 Hence, the closed walk contains a cycle with length less than $2kf$ contradicting the girth of $G$. \end{proof}

 \begin{lemma} For all positive integers $f$ there exists an instance of \textsc{Graph TSP} with at most $4(2f)^{2kf}$ vertices and approximation ratio of at least $\frac{f}{4}$ for the $k$-Opt algorithm. \end{lemma}